Debugging¶

 If our code panics, we want informative error messages to appear in the developer console.

-.
+Our wasm-pack-template comes with an optional, enabled-by-default dependency on the console_error_panic_hook crate that is configured in wasm-game-of-life/src/utils.rs.
 All we need to do is install the hook in an initialization function or common code path.
-We can call it inside the Universe::new
+We can call it inside the Universe::new constructor in wasm-game-of-life/src/lib.rs:

 Add Logging to our Game of Life¶